xhyrom/discord-datamining/data/support-articles/epic-games-x-discord-2023-promo-faq/content.md

 <h2 id="h_01FCZN7DAE284PT52X250Q8VN6">Eligibility for Redeeming the Nitro Trial</h2>
 <h3><span style="font-weight: 400;">This promotion is only available in certain regions.
 If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion.
 You can learn more at this <a href="https://support.discord.com/hc/en-us/articles/4708041338391" target="_blank" rel="noopener noreferrer">Help Center article.</a></span></h3>
 <p><span id="docs-internal-guid-75f616c3-7fff-0b92-441f-f35adf4736ea">Users who have not had an active Nitro subscription on their Discord accounts in the past 12 months are eligible to redeem this Nitro promotion.</span></p>
+<p id="docs-internal-guid-3aa9978f-7fff-e3c6-9e7a-ac8c4592b5ac">Users who previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months are ineligible.</p>
+<p>If a user currently has a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on their account and you’ve never had a Nitro subscription, redeeming this promotion will override that subscription.</p>
 <h2 id="h_01FCFN3WP4XMA0KH15C7X30TP1">Step by Step Redeem Instructions</h2>
 <p><span style="font-weight: 400;">If you're eligible and ready to redeem this Nitro subscription on your own Discord account, you can follow these steps below to redeem the promo.</span></p>
 <h3>